Dallas Stars' Corey Perry gets first-ever Winter Classic ejection after elbowing Nashville Predators' Ryan Ellis

 Dallas was able to recover from the early setback and went on to win the game 4-2 after Andrej Sekera scored the game-winning goal following Alexander Radulov’s tiebreaking goal off a one-timer with just under 15 minutes left.

-Perry’s ejection from the Winter classic marks the first game misconduct ever during the 12-year tradition and only the second for an outdoor NHL game, Senior writer for NHL.come Dan Rosen reported.
+Perry’s ejection from the Winter classic marks the first game misconduct ever during the 12-year tradition and only the second for an outdoor NHL game, Senior writer for NHL.com Dan Rosen reported.